dimpu47/thermos/README.md

 - Unit Testing

 To run or test this demo app on you local machine:

-(assuming you would know to pip install flask packages from terminal)
+(assuming you would know how to pip install flask packages from terminal)

 - git clone https://github.com/dimpu47/thermos.git
 - cd into "thermos" directory